HactarCE/Yalbi/README.md

-# Yalbi
+# Yalbi has been discontinued

+John Quijada has begun work on a [redesign of Ithkuil](https://www.reddit.com/r/Ithkuil/comments/79p162/) which, even in its early stages, is looking much more promising than Yalbi.
+This repository will remain online until the official release of JQ's new language (which will no longer be called Ithkuil).

+## Yalbi

-After trying to reform [Ithkuil](http://www.ithkuil.net/) and discovering several deeply rooted morphological ambiguities and redundancies, I decided to try to create my own language using my favorite parts of Ithkuil as a starting point.
+After trying to reform [Ithkuil](http://www.ithkuil.net/) and discovering several morphological ambiguities and redundancies, I decided to try to create my own language using my favorite parts of Ithkuil as a starting point.
 The result is Yalbi, an open-source morphophonological simplification and relexification of Ithkuil.

 * [Phonology](phonology.md)
 * [Morphology](morphology.md)